dqops/dqo/docs/checks/column/bool/false-percent.md

 **false percent** checks

 **Description**
-Column level check that ensures that there are at least percentage of rows with a false value in a monitored column.
+Column level check that ensures that there are at least a minimum percentage of rows with a false value in a monitored column.

 ___